VLCDoC: Vision-Language Contrastive Pre-Training Model for Cross-Modal Document Classification: Experiments

 \subsection{Ablation Study}

-In this subsection, we conduct ablation studies to characterize our VLCDoC network on the low-scale Tobacco dataset.
-We analyze the following contributions of: i) validating the effectiveness of the proposed InterMCA and IntraMSA attention modules in learning generic cross-modal representations, ii) investigating whether contrastive learning enhances the cross-modal representations, resulting in performance gain in terms of classification accuracy, iii) illustrating the generalization capacity and robustness of the proposed VLCDoC network.
+We conduct ablation studies to characterize our VLCDoC network on the low-scale Tobacco dataset.
+We analyze the following contributions of: i) validating the effectiveness of the proposed InterMCA and IntraMSA attention modules in learning generic cross-modal representations, ii) investigating whether contrastive learning enhances the cross-modal representations, resulting in performance gain in terms of classification accuracy, iii) illustrating the generality and robustness of the proposed VLCDoC network.